-33 On 17 April 2015, the Finance Committee approved a commitment of \$4,033 million for the provision of a loan to the CUHK Medical Centre Limited, a wholly-owned subsidiary of the Chinese University of Hong Kong, for developing a non-profit-making private teaching hospital, to be named the CUHK Medical Centre.
+37 On 17 April 2015, the Finance Committee approved a commitment of \$4,033 million for the provision of a loan to the CUHK Medical Centre Limited, a wholly-owned subsidiary of the Chinese University of Hong Kong, for developing a non-profit-making private teaching hospital, to be named the CUHK Medical Centre.
 The 15-year loan is interest-free for the first five years from the first drawdown on 20 March 2017, and involves a floating interest rate from 2022 onwards equivalent to the interest rate of the Government's fiscal reserves placed with the Exchange Fund.
-The estimated payment in 2018-19 is \$726 million.
+No repayment is expected in 2021-22 and the estimated repayment in 2022-23 is \$403,300,000.